Pennant Hills Road regulation

 You WILL ONLY be able to use Pennant Hills Road NOT NorthConnex if you are:

-- A vehicle transporting dangerous goods with a dangerous goods placard or sign
+- A vehicle transporting a placard load of dangerous goods

-- An oversize vehicle operating with a special permit
+- An oversize vehicle operating under a Class 1 permit or notice approved to use Pennant Hills Road

 Planning your trip